cjhosken/eevee-bot/README.md

 # Cycles-X Bot

 ## ❓About
-the Cycles-X bot is a bot designed for the Blender Community Discord.
+The Cycles-X bot is a bot designed for the Blender Community Discord.
 Its purpose is to assist server users with blender-related topics, and provide some fun activities for them to use.

 ## 💻Setup
 If you want to use this program for your own bots, you will need to setup the token variable.